Foso/Jetpack-Compose-Playground/docs/general/compositionlocal.md

 # CompositionLocal
 !!! info
-    This is the API of version 1.0.0-alpha12.
-Newer versions may have a different one
+    This is the API of version 1.0.0-beta01

 CompositionLocal is useful when you want to create a dependency in a higher node of the layout tree and use it on lower node without having to pass it down the tree through every child Composable.